61903696-dot/Asilod4.3/README.md

 ### The repository is organized in multiple folders:
 ###      demos -> Materials to help you follow along with videos
 ###      assessments -> Materials used for assessments

+#### [Ayash Shiyas] - Coursera week 1

+This repository contains C code for analyzing an array of unsigned char data.
+The program calculates and prints the minimum, maximum, mean, and median of the data set.
+It also sorts the array in descending order.

+**Files:**

+-   `stats.c`: Implementation file containing the function definitions.
+-   `stats.h`: Header file containing function declarations.
+-   `README.md`: This file, providing information about the project.